|We are an Affiliate!|

 Alternatively you could edit for a 1:1 aspect ratio at 1080px and fully maximise the grid real estate.
 However this compromise might not be the ideal composition for landscapes or portraits etc.

-Check out my Instagram to see some examples of the use of framing for a more aesthetic look for my grid.
+Check out my Instagram to see some more examples of the use of borders and frames for a more aesthetic look for my grid.